Duchess Jutta of Mecklenburg-Strelitz: World War I and later life

 During the First World War, Montenegro fought against the Central Powers which included the country of her birth, the German Empire.
 These links did not stop her from being a target; the villa in Antivari where she was staying was bombed by Austrian aircraft.
-After the war, the Royal Family established a government in exile after Montenegro was incorporated into the new Kingdom of Serbs, Croats and Slovenes, now ruled by her nephew-in-law Alexander of Sebia as its regent.
+After the war, the Royal Family established a government in exile after Montenegro was incorporated into the new Kingdom of Serbs, Croats and Slovenes.
 Her father-in-law King Nicholas I died on 1 March 1921 and her husband succeeded as titular King of Montenegro.
 He only held the position for a week before abdicating in favour of his nephew Michael.

-Jutta spent the rest of her life in exile, along with her husband and his family, mainly in Roquebrune-Cap-Martin, France.
+Jutta spent the rest of her life in exile.
+She and her husband lived in France.
+Danilo died in Vienna in 1939.
+Jutta died in Rome where her brother-in-law King Victor Emmanuel III reigned.

-Death

-Jutta died on 17 February 1946 in Rome, Italy, during the reign of her husband's brother-in-law, King Victor Emmanuel III.
-Her body was buried in Cimitero Acattolico, Rome.
-Her husband died on 24 September 1939 in Vienna, which had recently been annexed by Nazi Germany, and was buried in Zentralfriedhof, Vienna, Austria.